r0c/search-guard-ssl-docs/quickstart.md

 Now that all required artifacts are in place, we need to copy them to Elasticsearch.

-Amongst others, the script generated a file called `truststore.jks`.
-Copy this file to the `config` directory of all ES nodes.
+On each node, place the `keystore.jks` and `truststore.jks` file in a directory readable by the user that runs Elasticsearch.
+Make sure that also the files are readable by this user.
+For simplicity, we use the `config` directory of Elasticsearch in this example.

-The script also generated three keystore files:
+If you have used the example PKI script, it generated three keystore files:

 * `node-0-keystore.jks`
 * `node-1-keystore.jks`
 * `node-2-keystore.jks`

+If you have used the TLS generator, the names of these files differ.

 The keystore files are specific per node.
 Copy `node-0-keystore.jks` to the `config` directory of your first ES node, `node-1-keystore.jks` to the second and so forth.

 The config directory of your first ES node should now look like: